 • Diaper bags will be inspected.

-• Strollers: Remove items in pockets and pouches of strollers and diaper bags.
-Do this in advance to save time at checkpoints.
-These need to be empty.
+• Strollers – Remove items in the pockets and pouches of strollers and diaper bags.
+Do this in advance to save time at the checkpoint.

-• Children 12 and under can leave their shoes on and can go through the screening several times if it goes off.
+• Children 12 and under can leave their shoes on and go through the screening several times if the alarm goes off.

 • The Transportation Security Administration (TSA) will not separate parents from their children.